amshamah419/Cortex-MCP/README.md

 ## Extending with Custom Tools

-While the server comes with 211 production tools, you can add custom tools by providing additional OpenAPI specifications:
+While the server ships with 70 curated tools, you can add custom tools by providing additional OpenAPI specifications:

 1. Add your OpenAPI spec to `specs/`:
 ```bash